andfaulkner/dev-environment-components/-guides/backboneJS.md

     1.   render the data from a specific model or number of models
     2.   be a dataless standalone chunk of UI
 Should listen for model 'change' events, then re-render itself
+* this & view are only 2 essential parts

 ##Collection
 Helper / handler for dealing with groups of related models.
 Handles loading & saving of new models to server Provides helper functions for performing aggregations or computations against a list of models

 ----------------------------------------------------------------------------------------------